 Base year for estimation

-This report forecasts revenue growth at global, regional and country levels and provides an analysis of industry trends in each of the sub segments from 2014 to 2025.
-For the purpose of this study, Grand View Research has segmented the global viral vector & plasmid DNA manufacturing market report on the basis of vector type, workflow, application, end-use, disease, and region:
+This report forecasts revenue growth and provides an analysis on the latest trends in each of the sub-segments from 2017 to 2030.
+For this report, Grand View Research has segmented the global viral vectors and plasmid DNA manufacturing market based on vector type, workflow, application, end-use, disease, product type and region

 Vector Amplification & Expansion

 Application Outlook (Revenue, USD Million, 2018 - 2030)